-The Government of Pakistan has assigned high priority to forestry and environment sectors under its clean and green agenda to steer Pakistan towards "climate resilient development".
-Forests cover 5.45% of Pakistan's total area.
+The government has placed a high priority on the Environment and Forestry sectors to steer Pakistan towards "climate resilient development".
 The importance of forestry has been emphasized in the National Forest Policy 2015 and Climate Change Policy 2012.
 The National Forest Policy 2015 aims at expansion, protection and sustainable use of national forests, protected areas, natural habitats and watersheds for restoring ecological functions, improving livelihoods and human health.
+This plan has been designed and revised to be inclusive, particularly for mainstreaming women's active roles in this sector.